Communicating Communism: Social Spaces and the Creation of a “Progressive” Public Sphere in Kerala, India.

 Although a political front of communists also took shape in the 1930s, Marxist ideology had been introduced into Kerala’s public sphere earlier when journalist Swadesabhimani Ramakrishna Pillai wrote a biography of Marx’s life in 1912 – arguably the first book on Marx published in any Indian language (Damodaran 1975, 98).
 Soon, periodicals such as Bhashaposhini and Vidyavinodini published articles on the new ideals of socialism.
 But it is in the 1930s that we see clear indications of class replacing caste as a visible social characterisation in the public sphere.
 More importantly, the first signs of this transition became visible in the new social spaces.
 A coir worker’s strike in 1933 raised the slogan: “Destroy the Nairs, destroy Nair rule, destroy capitalism” (Jeffrey 1976, 21).Three years later, when Bharatheeyan begins his speech at the first all-Malabar peasant meeting with the lines “there are only two castes, two religions and two classes – the haves and the have nots”, he was also alluding to a shift occurring in Kerala’s popular imagination – the addition of class as a category different from caste (Menon 1992, 2706).

 E.M.S.
-Namboodirippad wrote in his autobiography, that despite having read books on socialism as child, it was only when he started to interact with people from diverse backgrounds that a sense of public responsibility was instilled in him.
+Namboodirippad wrote in his autobiography, that despite having been introduced to socialism through books while younger, it was only when he started to interact with people from diverse backgrounds that a sense of public responsibility was instilled in him.
 The importance of the new social spaces of early twentieth-century Kerala is undeniable.
 The reading rooms, tea-shops and trade unions were, as Lefebvre argued, new spaces that signalled and influenced a transformation in social relations.

 Early communists were quick to realise the importance of representational spaces (lived spaces) – both private and public – in communicating communism to the masses.
 The literate higher-caste members who were already attracted to Marxism saw such engagements with the peasant and labourers – most of whom belonged to the lower castes – as being important to win their trust.
-For this, they were asked consciously to break those spatial traditions that had defined traditional caste hierarchies.
+For this, they were asked consciously to break those spatial practices that had defined traditional caste hierarchies.
 Visiting the huts of the labourers and dining with them were revolutionary social changes that served a symbolic and a social purpose.
 K. Madhavan (1915-2016) who belonged to the first file of communists in Kerala, notes in his autobiography that to earn the trust of the lowered caste members in society, early communists were asked to visit the huts of the peasants, and “ask for water to drink before leaving”, to earn their trust (Madhavan 2014, 16).
-Such acts had a profound impact on the lives of people from the lowered castes (Kunjaman 1996).
+Such acts had a profound impact in winning the social and political support of the lowered-caste communities (Kunjaman 1996).

-Soon, these leaders managed appropriate public spaces such as the village-squares and public grounds to reach out to the common masses.
+Soon, the communists also appropriated and used public spaces such as the village-squares and public grounds to reach out to the common masses.
 In as early as in 1934 when the young critics were denied a space at the main literary conference in Tallicherry, socialist P. Krishna Pillai invited Kesav Dev to deliver a speech at a Youth Conference that he organised in an open market near a kavala.

 In his speech, Dev came down heavily on the mainstream literary sphere, arguing that it was time for the writers to move away from the palaces to write about the toiling masses, their poverty and their struggles.
 It was a speech that reflected the socialist ideology that was to spread quickly in the following decade, and it was befitting that it was delivered in the kavala to an eager, diverse and enthusiastic crowd.
 By the end of the decade, kavalas had emerged as social spaces of importance.
 Rifts within the KCSP after the outbreak of World War II led to socialist leaders being expelled from the party and forced to go into hiding.
 When the Communist Party was formed in Kerala in January 1940, their leaders were in hiding.
 However, they decided that the announcement had to be made publicly.
 The solution suggested by the leaders was to paint communist messages on the walls in public spaces and kavalas of north Malabar (Kunhiraman 2013, 63-64).
 The slogans “Long Live the Communist Party” and “May Feudalism and Imperialism Perish” that appeared on the walls and kavalas of Malabar, Travancore and Cochin in 1940-41 announced the emergence of the Communist Party, but also the secularisation and democratisation of public spaces in Kerala’s public sphere.
 By the mid-twentieth century, they also managed to create a strong network of new social spaces which constituted informal but vibrant associational spaces for the youngsters, predominantly male.
-The reading rooms, tea-shops, trade unions, and associations all created spaced with much emancipatory potential and were used extensively and successfully by left leaders to spread their ideas for a good part of the twentieth century.
 In the second half of the twentieth century, Communist party-led trade unions, arts and cultural associations, literary and science forums all inundated the public sphere, taking communism to the common masses through theatre, music, pamphlets, lectures and stories.

 Figure 1: A Kavala near Velinellur, Kerala, Picture by author, 03 July 2018

-This research looks at the less formal social spaces that coexisted in twentieth-century Kerala, where such associations formed at the level of everyday interactions.
+This research looks at the less formal social spaces that coexisted in twentieth-century Kerala, where informal associations formed through everyday interactions.
 These were not spaces maintained or controlled exclusively by the political party structures, but neither can they be brushed aside as inconsequential.
-Two types of such spaces stand out as important when one studies the case of Kerala – libraries/reading rooms and tea-shops.
+Two such spaces stand out as important when one studies the case of Kerala – libraries/reading rooms and tea-shops.

 By the 1930s, Namboodiri students had started studying in public schools along with students from the lower castes.
 E.M.S.
 Namboodirippad, who went on to become the first Chief Minister of Kerala and one of India’s foremost Communist leaders, writes in his autobiography about how his admission to a public school in 1925 changed his life: